-Bulky Household Waste Collection Charge £10 + VAT
+Bulky Household Waste Collection Charge £10 (inclusive of VAT)

-Pendle is one of just 4 Councils out of 39 in the North West that do not charge for bulky waste.
-The other 3 restrict collections in some way leaving just Pendle with no restriction and free of charge service for bulkies.
+Pendle is one of the very few Councils that do not charge for bulky waste.
+In 2010/11, there were 12 out of 39 councils in the North West that offered a free collection.
+Currently there are just 4 out of 39 councils that are free, with 3 of the 4 being restricted collections in some way, there is only Pendle with no restriction and free of charge service for bulkies.
 In Lancashire all councils charge with the exception of Pendle and Hyndburn (who are proposing to charge from 2018).

-Two recent factors have dramatically increased the demand placed upon the bulky household waste collection service.
-The first is Lancashire County Council's permit scheme for the disposal of construction and demolition waste which has resulted in residents who would have taken bulky household waste to a HWRC no longer doing this.
-The second is a significant drop in the resource value of scrap metal which has led to an increase in demand for bulky waste collections.
+In 2015 there were two factors that have recently increased the demand placed upon the Bulky household waste collection service.
+The first being Lancashire County Council's permit scheme for the disposal of construction and demolition waste which has resulted in residents who would have taken bulky household waste to a HWRC no longer doing this and the second being a significant drop in the resource value of scrap metal which has led to an increase in demand for bulky waste collections.